osrg/gobgp/docs/sources/mrt.md

 ### <a name="section1.1"> Configuration

-With the following configuration, gobgpd continuously dumps BGP update messages to `/tmp/updates.dump` file in the BGP4MP format.
+With the following configuration, gobgpd continuously dumps BGP update messages to `/tmp/updates.dump` file in the BGP4MP format and dumps routes in the global rib to `/tmp/table.dump` file in the TABLE_DUMPv2 format every 60 seconds.

 ```toml
 [global.config]